Sobach/mskbeat.backend/README.md

 ### [Unreleased]

+### [v1.0.1 Oxenaforda] - 2016-01-27

 #### Added:

 - settings_template.py with comments;

 - emulator.py - separate file for CollectorEmulator with commandline tools;

 - Bounds could be specified using .geojson file.
-And Collectors could filter points: do they exist inside bounds or not.
+And Collectors could filter points: do they exist inside bounds or not;

+- Event classifier (decision tree or ada boost) to determine real events;

 #### Changed: